ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 The officially recommended virtual configuration is now shipped in the `doc` folder, for both apache2 (`doc/apache2`) and nginx (`doc/nginx`).
 Both are built to be easy to understand and use, but aren't meant as drop-in replacements for your existing configuration.

-As was the case starting 5.4, one notable change is that `SetEnvIf` is now used to dynamically change rewrite rules depending on the Symfony environment.
-It is currently used for the assetic production rewrite rules.
+As was the case starting 5.4, one notable change is that `SetEnvIf` is now used to dynamically change rewrite rules depending on the Symfony environment. it's currently used for the assetic production rewrite rules.

 ## Step 5: Link assets